hashicorp/consul/website/source/docs/agent/watches.html.markdown

 Watches are a way of specifying a view of data (list of nodes, KV pairs, health checks, etc) which is monitored for any updates.
-When an update is detected, an external handler handler is invoked.
+When an update is detected, an external handler is invoked.
 A handler can be any executable.
 As an example, you could  watch the status of health checks and notify an external system when a check is critical.